 1986: Modern Updates for Sunset House

-Renovation of the present Manor building began in late spring of 1986 followed by the same for the nursing annex (Sunset Court), which became a new assisted living unit.
-The residents were moved from the Manor building into the new 48 bed-nursing center while the Manor building was renovated.
+Renovation of the present assisted living building began in late spring of 1986 followed by the same for the nursing annex (Sunset Court), which became a new assisted living unit.
+The residents were moved into the new 48 bed-nursing center while the assisted living was renovated.

 Much care and thought went into the planning of the move that went so smoothly.
 And in early 1987 residents settled back into their newly renovated rooms and enjoyed the luxury of having their own private bathrooms for the first time.

 1999-2000: Sunset Village and The Woodlands

 The board decided to move forward with a project that included securing land for a second campus - what is now Otterbein Sunset Village - and adding independent housing on the current campus - what we know today as The Woodlands.
 Renovations to the current campus would occur after construction was completed.

 In addition, it was decided to admit men and couples into the Sunset community at the completion of the building program.
 Land was optioned in 1999 and Board, staff, and consultants began the process of securing financing and local and state approvals for our project.
 A new corporate entity was established and named Sunset Retirement Communities.
 The ground was broken in mid-2000 for both projects.